exadel-inc/esl/components/esl-media/README.md

    - Brightcove (`brightcove` type)
    - Abstract Iframe (`iframe` type)

- - load-conditions - restriction to load smart-media.
-Uses SmartMediaQuery syntax.
+ - load-conditions - restriction to load esl-media.
+Uses ESLMediaQuery syntax.

  - play-in-viewport - feature that restricts active state to only visible components on the page.